ComputationalRadiationPhysics/picongpu/docs/source/python_package/snippets/README.md

- - TOML snippets (`.picongpurc.toml` examples) are parsed with `tomllib` and then applied for real in the same pytest suite: a subprocess with an isolated `HOME` and `PIC_RC` pointed at the snippet file imports the PIConGPU python package, and the resulting `rc_params` content is checked.
+ - TOML snippets (`.picongpurc.toml` examples) are parsed with `tomllib` and then applied for real in the same pytest suite: a subprocess with an isolated `HOME` and `PIC_RC` pointed at the snippet file imports the PIConGPU Python package, and the resulting `rc_params` content is checked.
 - Snippets that call `simulation.run()` are executed with the workflow run step replaced by a no-op (see `run_snippet.py`), so that no compilation